multitudes/oldmultitudes.github.io/_posts/2019-04-09-Integrating Apps and Content with AR Quick Look.markdown

 AR is becoming the tool to see what objects look like in the world.
 And it is really easy to integrate.
 AR Quick Look is built in and deeply integrated into the OS to allow previewing from any application and websites, it is available in iOS 12 on ARKit compatible devices and only object mode on non-ARKit supported devices.
 AR Quick Look handles setting up the AR experience like plane detection, object placement, gesture manipulations, and creating contact shadows.

-It's really easy to adopt and integrate the viewer into a website and application and it could be as simple as embedding a `usdz` file if your application already supports and uses `Quick Look`.
+It's really easy to adopt and integrate the viewer into a website and application and it could be as simple as embedding a `usdz` file if your application already supports and uses **Quick Look**.
-`AR Quick Look` was designed to enrich any application on the OS with AR content with a simpler way to adopt AR previewing for consistent viewing experience.
+**AR Quick Look** was designed to enrich any application on the OS with AR content with a simpler way to adopt AR previewing for consistent viewing experience.

 For a demo go to the [AR Gallery](https://developer.apple.com/arkit/gallery/) and look for thumbnails with the AR badge stamp at the top right-hand corner, that's there to tell you that there's an AR experience behind this.

-So, you can really pan around and see the model from various different angles.
+We can pan around and see the model from various different angles.
 We can pinch to size an object and make it look a lot larger and really see the fine details that went into this model.
 And just like a photo, you can double tap on the model to recess the position and the size.
 We're matching the color intensity and the temperature that's reported by ARKit from the world, and we're using that with our lighting setup.